-WANNASOFA isn’t a single sofa brand so much as a rotating inventory of discounted designer pieces.
-For this review, I tested four listings—Vitra’s Alcove in grey, a three-piece DWR Como sectional, a B&B Italia George Soft sofa, and American Leather sleeper sofas—scoring comfort, support, heat buildup, durability cues, cleaning effort, and layout fit.
-The value can be hard to ignore; the trade-offs are warehouse logistics, inconsistent wear, and more hands-on upkeep.
+WANNASOFA is less a single sofa brand than a rotating warehouse of discounted designer seating.
+For this review, we spent hands-on time with four current listings—a Vitra Alcove, a three-piece DWR Como sectional, a B&B Italia George Soft lounge sofa, and a group of American Leather sleeper sofas—scoring comfort, support, heat buildup, durability cues, cleaning effort, and layout fit.
+The appeal is obvious when the price is right; the trade-off is more legwork, more condition-checking, and less predictability from one listing to the next.

 Product overview